FelicityEnyinnia-dataanalyst/felicity_portfolio/README.md

  $ time     : chr  NA "01:00:00" "02:00:00" "03:00:00" ...
  $ steptotal: int  0 0 0 0 0 0 0 0 0 8 ...
 ```
-I am done with data exploration.
+At this point, I am done with data exploration.
 It is time to analysis the datasets to find hidden insights therein.

 ### Data Analysis